38degrees/experian_consumer_view/README.md

 New attribute transformers can be easily created by extending `ExperianConsumerView::Transformers::Attributes::Base`, but this is not required as long as the necessary methods are implemented.

-An example of using a custom attribute transformer:
+An example of creating & using a custom attribute transformer:

 ```ruby
 class CustomAttributeTransformer